githubpartners/microsoft-learn/github/manage-work-on-github-with-projects/includes/2-how-to-create-a-project.md

 Let’s define your project in a couple of different ways so that your team can easily understand what you're tracking.

 1. To edit your project’s name, description and README navigate to your newly created project and in the top right, click the 3 dots to open the menu.
-1. In the menu, click settings.
+1. In the menu, click **Settings**.
 1. And here you can edit the name of the project and it will save automatically.
 1. Next add a short 5-7 word description of the project and make sure to click save afterwards.
-1. Then to update your project’s README, under "README", type out a bit more information for your team to understand why you created this project and what you hope to accomplish with it.
+1. Then to update your project’s README, under **README**, type out a bit more information for your team to understand why you created this project and what you hope to accomplish with it.
 And when you’re done make sure to click save.

 ## Adding issues and pull requests to your Project